vmware-archive/pop/doc/source/topics/pop.rst

 ---------

 Plugin systems need to be able to support interfaces.
 In fact interfaces as a programming construct become more important than ever.
-Instead of having the overhead of class inheritence, contracts can server and transparent interfaces to enforce and guide plugin developers.
+Instead of having the overhead of class inheritance, contracts can server and transparent interfaces to enforce and guide plugin developers.

-Contracts get executed tranparently, this allows for a developer to simply impliment the interface without needing to also inherit an Abstract Base Class.
+Contracts get executed transparently, this allows for a developer to simply implement the interface without needing to also inherit an Abstract Base Class.
 Beyond this contracts allow for pre and post hooks to be applied to function in contracted plugins.